LogicLogic in Rocq

 Check add_comm : ∀ n m : nat, n + m = m + n.

-Coq checks the statement of the add_comm theorem (or prints
+Rocq checks the statements of the add_comm and

 Why?